Suspect in huge Capital One breach seeks release from jail

 “The conditions that many transgender women face in prison result in lifelong trauma, adverse health consequences, and at times, death,” ACLU attorney Chase Strangio wrote to the court.
 “Too many end up being abused or engaging in self-harm in the midst of trauma and emotional crisis.”

+The defense lawyers noted that Thompson had never before been arrested nor assaulted anyone, and they submitted a statement from one of her housemates, Diane Eakes, saying that while Thompson tries to get attention by saying outlandish things, she would never hurt anyone.

+Further, they said, Supreme Court precedent dictates that unless the government demonstrates a serious risk of flight, pretrial detention is only available for the most serious crimes, including crimes of violence, serious drug crimes, and offenses that can bring a life sentence.

-The defense lawyers argued that there is no evidence to support the government’s argument Thompson might flee, and that in fact she has always cooperated when contacted by law enforcement before.
+Hamadi and Sanders said there is no evidence Thompson might flee, and that in fact she has always cooperated when contacted by law enforcement before.
 Following the threat to the social media company, a Seattle police officer wrote in a report, “I am familiar with Paige Thompson and my unit has a response plan for her,” and found she had no means or money to travel to California.

+Their filing also filled in some of Thompson’s biographical background, noting she grew up in Arkansas and dropped out after her first year of high school as she struggled with her gender identity.
+She moved to Seattle, leaving behind a chaotic home life, to pursue a career in technology.
+They said her life has been one of “survival and resilience.”

 Assistant U.S. attorneys Andrew Friedman and Steven Masada anticipated that Thompson’s lawyers would seek her release on mental health grounds in a memorandum filed earlier this month.